How to Get the Perfect Cowboy Boot Fit

 Chisos offers a variety of toe shapes for you to pick from:

-• The unique Chisos refined square toe has a little extra room in the toe box.
-If you've got a wide forefoot, then this might be a good place to start.
+- The No. 2 square toe has a little extra room in the toe box.
+If you've got a wide forefoot or large bunions, or you just like a bit more room for your toes, then the No. 2 might be a good place to start.

-• And our snip toe looks like the end of clipped off.
-Despite its more narrow shape, the toes don't get squished, because we elongate the boot to compensate.
-It first very similar to the round toe.
+- The No. 5 snip toe might look like the end got clipped off, but despite its more narrow shape, the toes don't get squished because we elongate the boot to compensate.
+It fits very similar to the round toe No. 1.

 The unique shape of your foot may affect which boot you chose.
-But generally speaking, the fit will be consistent across all toe shapes at Chisos.
+But generally speaking, the fit will be consistent across all toe shapes at Chisos unless you have particularly finicky feet.
+Regardless, you should be able to find a suitable size in whichever style is calling to you!

 In the past, buying boots meant dealing with pain for months!
 But no more.
 At Chisos, we strive for a good fit right out of the box with our proprietary comfort insole system.
-However, there may still be a short break-in period of a few weeks as the leather components adjust to your feet.
-Under the comfort insole we have a very thick leather insole that molds to your feet the more you wear them. the full-leather sole also gains flex over time.
-And finally full leather heel counter adjusts to give you a custom-fit—all which mean your Chisos get even more comfortable over time.
+However, there will still be a short break-in period of a few weeks as the leather components adjust to your feet!
+Under the comfort insole we have a very thick leather insole that molds to your feet the more you wear them.
+The full-leather sole also gains flex over time.
+And finally, a leather heel counter adjusts to give you a custom-fit—all which mean your Chisos get even more comfortable over time.

 How to fix a tight cowboy boot

 Sometimes a boot fits great front-to-back and in the heel, but is a bit too tight over the instep.
-Here are some quick tips to fix a tight leather boot:
+This area will stretch as you wear the boot, but if you want to speed up the process, here are some quick tips:

 Remember, leather can stretch a lot and adjust over time.
 And for the right fit, the goal is to have them snug, but not so painfully tight that your feet go numb or hurt.